yashagw/cranedb/README.md

 - ✅ SQL parsing and lexing
 - ✅ Query planning and execution
 - ✅ Relational algebra operations (product, select, project)
+- ✅ Client-server architecture

-🚧 **Future Development** - Major components remaining to be implemented:
+🚧 **Future Development**
 - **Indexing**: B-tree indexes, hash indexes, and index-aware query operations
 - **Materialization & Sorting**: Temporary tables, external sorting, grouping, and merge joins
 - **Buffer Optimization**: Multibuffer algorithms for sorting and joins
 - **Query Optimization**: Equivalent query trees, cost-based optimization, and advanced plan selection
+- **Additional SQL Features**: OR conditions, comparison operators, aggregation, GROUP BY, ORDER BY
+---

 **Note**: This project is not intended for production use and serves as an educational implementation of database internals.